bencmorrison/Global/README.md

 ## Usage

 There are two ways you can use `Global`.

-The first way is the non-macro way.
+1. The first way is the non-macro way.
 This way gives you full control over everything when it comes to using `Global`.
-The second way is via the two macros `@Item` and `@Accessor`, that will mostly automate the boilerplate code needed in the non-macro way of doing things.
+There is a great property wrapper `@Global` to help access global in structures.

+2. Using macros to create and gain access to the values.
+These can be used in combination with the proprety wapper for full effect.
+There is `@Item`, `@Accessor`, and `#Global` macros to help use `Global` in a lot of various situations.

 ### The non-macro way

 This example shows you how to enable a type, in this case an Enum, to be used as a `Global`.
 This is the typical way one would set it up, as if they were using `@Environment` from `SwiftUI`.
 It is a bit wordy but not too wordy.

-#### SomeGlobalState.swift
+#### Example Setup

 ```swift
 import Global